What are you looking for help with?

 The key to lawn maintenance is keep it planned rather than reactive and your lawn will truly thank you for it.
 The largest time consuming maintenance task is that of mowing, followed by scarifying and aeration plus then making lawn treatments.
 Mowing can really make or break a lawn and this is why a new lawn of either turf or seed can quickly go downhill or not establish correctly.
 Wlecome to new grass and real grass problems!
 So many lawn diseases are inidicators of poor or over nutrition and also poor mowing regime too.
 If you do not manage to scarify or aerate your lawn each year, do it every other year but at least do the mechanical tasks rather than not.
 If you have weeds and moss in your lawn, get rid of them and over seed the lawn to fill in the bare areas.
 Most gardens have a restriction of natural light, air flow, sunshine, shade to name a few and not all areas of the lawn will grow the same all over the lawn’s surface.
 If you have got the know how, you will feel confident doing multi tasks on the lawn on the same or consecutive days and in the correct order to make life easy for yourself and your lawn.Read more

-Moss should be controlled in the early spring and once the lawn has received it’s first mowing with the view of eradicating what we refer to as winter moss.Read more
+It is important to control Moss in the early spring once the lawn has received it’s first mowing with the view of eradicating what we refer to as winter moss.Read more

 Moss can be controlled just ahead of a lawn renovation programme when the lawn is completely over-sown with grass seed.
 If your lawn has more moss than grass in it, plan to renovate it.